colinfang/GurobiPresolver.jl/README.md

 ## Techniques

 - Variable Bounding - Tighten a variable bounds using other variables bounds as well as rhs values.
+    - Ref 3.2
 - Variable Fixing - If a variable has the same lower & upper bounds, its corresponding constraints can be simplified.
 - Constraint Bounding - Remove constraints if rhs are not helpful.
-Fix variables in a constraint if its lhs attend extrema at rhs.
+    - Ref 3.1
 - Synonym Substitution - If the constraint looks like `a * x - a * y = 0`, `x` & `y` are synonyms.
 Their constraints and bounds can be merged.
+- Coefficient Strengthening - ...
+    - Ref 3.3

 ## Example